 If your objective is to make your job posting stand out from competitors — and it should be — then offering a cash signing bonus is a great recruiting tactic.
 This may be a new strategy for you as an employer, but you’re going to have to get creative to attract great employees to your roles.

 When you consider the cost of the time you’d spend recruiting, as well as job advertisements and other recruitment marketing costs, it’s actually not too far-fetched to instead divert some of that budget directly into your new hires’ pockets.
 It also serves as a signal to other job seekers that a company values talent.

 For employers who are nervous about implementing a cash bonus program, you can always add a stipulation that the signing bonus will be paid after a specified probationary period has passed.

 Pro Tip: Never include the compensation or the signing bonus in the job title on job boards.
 Major job boards remove jobs with title modifications.
 Instead, have a standard job title and attach compensation to the job posting in the appropriate spot.

 3. Show candidates that your business is a great place to work.

-One thing you can control is the story you tell about your business.
+It’s really important to control the story you tell about your business and that you let job seekers know you care about your employees.
 You can use your careers page as a channel to market your employer brand and get candidates excited about working for your company.
 Ask your existing employees to write or record employee testimonials, which can be a compelling form of social proof for potential applicants.

 Add photos and videos of the workplace and the team along with a statement about your company culture, your commitment to their well-being, and any potential growth opportunities.
-Be sure to include any information about measures you’ve taken to address COVID-19 safety protocols.
 Most importantly: be authentic about who you are as a company and as a manager.